 Anyway, I didn’t end up becoming a naval aviator.
 It just wasn’t in the cards.
 I enjoyed my time flying, but after landing a career job (no flying involved) in Washington D.C., in February of 1991, my flying days ended.
 I haven’t flown in over 2 decades.
 My private pilot license, however, is good for life.
 I’d just need an aviation medical exam and get checked out (do some flying with an instructor) to bring me up to standard.
 I may take it up again one day and maybe I’ll be able to talk my lovely wife into letting me take her up to enjoy the view.

 * 2016 Google Maps pictures.
-Certainly, Tangier Island has changed since I visited circa 1989, but not enough that you don’t get a good idea from these pictures what this small island fishing village looks like.
+I’m sure Tangier Island has changed some since I visited in July of 1990, but not enough that you don’t get a good idea from these pictures what this small island fishing village looks like.